akshay-joshi-25/U.S.-Flight-Delay-Analysis/README.md

 **Chart 2: Delayed Flights by Month with Time-of-Day Breakdown and Average Delay Duration**

+Note: Based on industry standards, a flight is considered to be delayed if it departs more than 15 minutes after its scheduled departure time.

 <img width="1440" height="671" alt="image" src="https://github.com/user-attachments/assets/eacd16cd-924a-4a08-afd3-f26184326d5c" />

 The above chart illustrates that: